-Budgeting and financial management are some of the most important aspects of a local government's operations.
-The library must comply with the City's budgeting timelines.
+Budgeting and financial management are an essential component of local government's operations, and the library must comply with the City's budget process and timelines.

-The library's operating revenue is primarily funded from City of Denver General Funds and is 3- 4% of the City's General Fund budget.
-In 2023, DPL received approximately \$59 million from the General Fund, \$32 million from the DPL Fund, and about \$2.5 million from donations and state and federal grants.
+The library's operating revenue is primarily funded from City of Denver General Funds and is approximately 3% of the City's General Fund budget.
+In 2025, DPL will receive approximately \$61 million from the General Fund, \$37.8 million from the DPL Fund, and \$1 million from donations and state and federal grants.